cloudbring/sfJwtPhpUnitPlugin/USAGE.md

 * Just as with unit tests, JPUP does not actually care how you organize your tests.
 You can create a single functional test case for each module if you want;
-  we just found that it's more efficient for us to locate and run tests when they are organized by module and action rather than just by action.
+  we just found that it's more efficient for us to locate and run tests when they are organized by module *and* action.

 # Writing Tests #
 ## Writing Unit Tests ##